 Training your dog to not bite over food will require a good deal of patience, as well as some bravery.
 Having your dog threaten to bite you, or actually bite you, is one of the worst experiences a pet owner can have.
 You must put yourself at some risk of being bitten by your dog in order to train her not to bite.
 As long as you are patient, go slowly, and keep your love for your dog present in your mind as your work with her, you will eventually establish a mutual trust with your dog.

 That said, some dogs, due to their physical power or extreme aggression, are very dangerous to work with.
-If you do not feel comfortable confronting the possibility of a bite, use a good basket muzzle that has been fitted to your dog by a professional.
-While there will have to be a moment when the muzzle comes off, starting the training process with a muzzle can prevent a devastating accident.
-If at any point you do not feel comfortable with the training process, enlist the help of a professional.
+If you do not feel comfortable confronting the possibility of a bite during the training process, enlist the help of a professional.

-Aside from a basket muzzle if necessary, you will need food, of course.
+You will need food to start the training, of course.
 You should also have a food/treat delivery system other than your hand.
 A long spoon that can be dipped in some peanut butter works well, as do tools that can hold and release a treat, like the extended hand tools which can be opened and closed with a lever.
 Interactive food toys, like those produced by Kong that can be stuffed, or some of the puzzle toys that require dogs to twist, bounce, or shake out treats, are all useful for turning food into a game rather than a possession.

 You will need a good deal of patience and understanding.
 It is essential that you have a good attitude and a confident demeanor, as your dog will be picking up on your signals about how to respond to food and the situations you will be encountering together.
 An accomplice can be useful to help hand you tools as needed and to keep up the positive vibe.